AVG Secure VPN: Ranked #52 out of 99 VPNs that we tested

 You’ll only get a response from a human being if you have a paid AVG VPN subscription, otherwise you’ll just be redirected to the FAQs.

 We did receive a response on some occasions but not on others, and when we did the wait time was long.

 AVG Secure VPN

 Get 8% off AVG Secure VPN's 3-year plan

-AVG Secure VPN Pricing & Deals
+AVG Secure VPN Pricing Plan

-AVG VPN is available on a seven-day free trial, and a 30-day money-back guarantee policy is also in place.
-No personal information is required for the free trial: simply download the VPN to your chosen device and you’re good to go.
+Simply download the VPN to your chosen device and you’re good to go.
 You can only use the VPN on one device during the trial, though.